-The effective communication of ecologically-sound responses to such complex environmental issues has been my career-long pursuit.
+The effective communication of ecologically-sound responses to complex environmental issues has been my career-long pursuit.
 Whether it be in academic research or consulting, I look forward to practicing the technical skills and policy knowledge recently achieved in a 2019 Master of Science in Industrial Ecology.

 I am not a typical recent graduate, as I spent years gaining practical experience before pursuing further studies.
 I have participated in both on-the-ground and administrative work for several environmental NGOs.
 After working as a sustainability educator and permaculture consultant in the USA, the desire to understand how people create sustainable solutions to local issues in other cultures led me on a journey around the world.
 Time spent sailing in a small boat through the Pacific islands and Asia afforded me a glimpse of the devastating impacts our consumptive lifestyles are wreaking on even the most remote ocean regions.
 I was inspired to seek an educational path which would allow me to become an expert in reducing anthropogenic environmental impacts.
 My MSc. study involved a broad spectrum of courses including environmental politics, climate change mitigation, GIS, biodiversity analysis and ecotoxicology as well as LCA, MFA, EE-IOA, and environmental impact quantification (LCIA, ERA).
 My thesis is focused on mismanaged plastic waste and its impacts in the marine environment.